vedph/mqdq_mqutil/doc/apparatus.md

 }
 ```

 Note values are trimmed and prepended by the required number of separator characters to represent their section.
 If there is only a single section, the first one, there is no seperator character, like in the ancient note above.
-Notice that `emph` is converted to Markdown, but in some cases it is redundant (e.g. when marking the final dot as italic).

 ### A Remark on Sample Models